Thomas Throckmorton (died 1615): Family

 Throckmorton was the son of Sir Robert Throckmorton (c.
 1513 – 1581) and Muriel Berkeley (fl.
 1516 – c.
 1541).
 Thomas married, c.
 1556, Margaret (or Mary) Whorwood (1533 – 28 April 1607), by whom he had one son, John, and four daughters, Elizabeth, Margaret, Eleanor, and Meriel.
 John Throckmorton was father of, among others, Robert Throckmorton, 1st Baronet (1599–1650), who was Thomas' heir at his death.

 Gunpowder Plot

 According to a Warwickshire website, Thomas Throckmorton went abroad before the Gunpowder Plot (1605), but he let Coughton Court to one of the conspirators, Sir Everard Digby.
 Throckmorton was not implicated in the plot, but fines for recusancy, previously waived, were reimposed.

 Disambiguation

 Thomas Throckmorton is the name of various historical figures.
-One is Thomas Throckmorton, the eldest son of Anthony Throckmorton, a Mercer of St. Martin's Lane, Westminster and Chastleton, Oxfordshire; Thomas married Julian, the widow of Thomas Wye of Lypiatt and had no children.
+He is the eldest son of Anthony Throckmorton, a Mercer of St. Martin's Lane, Westminster and Chastleton, Oxfordshire; Thomas married Julian, the widow of Thomas Wye of Lypiatt.
+They did not have any children.